-Composite E-Nickel is e-nickel plated togther with fine particulates such as Teflon, Silicon Carbide, Boron Nitride or Diamond, and gives te coating unqiue properties.
+Composite E-Nickel is e-nickel plated together with fine particulates such as Teflon, Silicon Carbide, Boron Nitride or Diamond, and gives the coating unique properties.

 Should a temperature resistance of more than 300°C be required, the Teflon can be replaced with Boron Nitride.
 The E-N/BN coatings have successfully been used to enhance release properties in complex moulds and offer moderate wear resistance, excellent lubricity and release properties which outperforms most other coatings.